diffix/reference/README.md

 ## Purpose

-This is a reference implementation of Open Diffix.
+This is the reference implementation of Open Diffix.
-As such, this serves as a sandbox in which we can quickly try, and validate, new ideas for anonymization.
+It serves as a sandbox in which we can quickly try, and validate, new mechanisms for anonymization.
-The reference implementation is meant to offer anonymization quality matching that of a final product - however not necessarily SQL parity.
-It will not receive the type of polish and usability work a commercial product would.
+The reference implementation is meant to offer anonymization quality matching that of production-ready code, however without the same amount of polish, usability, documentation, and performance work a commercial product would require.
 It can safely be used to anonymize data, but there will be rough edges.

+## Documentation

+Once a mechanism is considered stable, it will be added to the [pg_diffix](https://github.com/diffix/pg_diffix) project, using the reference code as a guideline.
+As such, all Diffix-related documentation present there should also apply to this project.
+Under-development features will not be documented.

 ## Development process

-The concepts implemented will at times be complex.
-We therefore do not skimp on code quality or legibility.
+The concepts implemented will be, much of the time, complex.
+Therefore, we do not skimp on code quality or legibility.
-Code going into the `master`-branch is peer-reviewed.
-Tests should pass, etc.
+Code going into the `master` and `release` branches is peer-reviewed, tests should pass, etc.

 The tests rely on the presence of a test database existing.
 For more information on how to create it, please read the [data/README](data/README.md).